zzottel/feed2red/README.md

 fetch it, or other similarly dynamic content.

 **UseShare** (optional, default Y)
-If set to Y, the feed entries will be posted using Red's [share] tag.
+If set to Y, the feed entries will be posted using Hubzilla's [share] tag.
 This is useful if you want to have several feeds posted to the same channel, as you then can see which feed a post originated from.
 If set to any other value, e.g. N, the [share] tag is not used, which makes sense if the contents of only one feed are posted to a channel.

 **UseQuote** (optional, default N)
-If set to Y, the feed entries will be posted using Red's [quote] tag.
+If set to Y, the feed entries will be posted using Hubzilla's [quote] tag.
 This is similar to UseShare above, with the difference that the feed name is not visible at the post.
 This can be useful if the source is some aggregator that will always show the same feed name, regardless of where the original